Sunspel: Polo shirts

 In 2006, Sunspel designed a custom polo shirt for Daniel Craig in his debut performance as James Bond in Casino Royale.
 The shirt was based on a classic 1950s Sunspel polo shirt, which was selected and updated by award-winning stylist Lindy Hemming.
 The Riviera Polo Shirt is made from extra-long staple Supima cotton that can be traced to the Californian farm of origin.

 Film and media exposure

 In 1985 Nick Kamen starred in a celebrated Levi's advertisement, in which he removed his jeans in a launderette, to reveal a pair of white Sunspel boxer shorts.

 In 2006 Daniel Craig wore a Sunspel Riviera polo shirt and Riviera T-shirt in his first James Bond film, Casino Royale.

 Christian Bale wore Sunspel in The Dark Knight Rises.

 In 2013, the Rolling Stones wore Sunspel T-shirts on their world tour.

 In 2016, the television football pundit Gary Lineker undertook to present the season-opening edition of Match of the Day in his underpants if Leicester City became Premier League Champions.
 He performed his promise in a pair of Sunspel boxer shorts.

+In the 2025 film, F1, Brad Pitt's character Sonny Hayes wears a pink, and green sweatshirt from the brand.